Hiring Autistic Employees

 - What skills would you like to gain in this job?

 - What would you like to know about the job / company?

 Sometimes, a working interview can be much more useful for helping you figure out which of your candidates you want to hire, and it can help an applicant with autism show their best qualities.
-Rather than asking potential employees questions about their knowledge and abilities, invite them to a working interview and have them spend a few hours performing some of the basic duties they’d be expected to do if they get the position.
-That way, you can see how well they work and whether or not they’d be a good fit for your business.
+Rather than asking potential employees questions about their knowledge and abilities, invite them to a working interview and have them spend a few hours performing some of the basic duties they would be expected to do if they get the position.
+That way, you can see how well they work and whether or not they would be a good fit for your business.

-Hiring autistic employees can be great for your business, as you’ll be getting dedicated, conscientious employees with high attention to detail.
-By making some small changes to your job specifications and interview techniques you can make your business more inclusive to applicants with autism.
+Hiring autistic employees can be great for your business, as you will be getting dedicated, conscientious employees with high attention to detail.
+By making some small changes to your job specifications and interview techniques, you can make your business more inclusive to applicants with autism.